markusb/events-manager-extensions/README.md

 ## Installation Instructions

 * Download the code
-* Create the folder/directory wp-content/plugins/events-manager-extensions
+* Create the folder/directory wp-content/plugins/events-manager-extensions in your Wordpress installation
-* Copy the files from the events-manager-extensions-main in the archive into the wp-content/plugins/events-manager-extensions folder of your wordpress installation
+* Copy the files from events-manager-extensions-main in the archive into the wp-content/plugins/events-manager-extensions folder of your wordpress installation
 * Go to your wordpress plugin mangement page and enable the Events Manager Extensions

 If the Events Manager Extensions do not show up in the plugins folder, then you did not correctly place the plugin files in the folder.